-For nearly a decade, artist Julia Christensen has studied how upgrade culture—the perceived notion that we need to constantly upgrade our electronics to remain relevant—impacts institutional archives and operations, long-term scientific research, and our personal lives.
-This exhibition exhibition follows the trajectory of her ongoing endeavors at the intersection of art and technology, from an e-waste processing plant in India to her meetings with scientists at the Jet Propulsion Laboratory (JPL) to discuss concepts that transcend obsolescence.
+This exhibition follows the trajectory of her ongoing endeavors at the intersection of art and technology, from an e-waste processing plant in India to her meetings with scientists at the Jet Propulsion Laboratory (JPL) to discuss concepts that transcend obsolescence.
 Featuring nearly fifty artworks from multiple bodies of work, Upgrade Available also includes works recently completed in dialogue with LACMA’s Art + Technology Lab and JPL’s Innovation Foundry.

 ArtCenter Exhibitions and LACMA Art + Technology Lab present Julia Christensen: Upgrade Available at the Peter and Merle Mullin Gallery at ArtCenter College of Design.
-The exhibition, scheduled to open on April 3, was postponed due to the Covid19 crisis.
-Until the physical space reopens, we’ve erected a virtual experience offering visitors a glimpse at select works from Upgrade Available and the ideas animating the show.
+The exhibition is currently installed but remains closed to the public due to Covid19 restrictions.
+Until the gallery reopens, we’ve erected a virtual experience offering visitors a glimpse at select works from Upgrade Available and the ideas animating the show.

 *Please note: Due to the Covid-19 pandemic, exhibitions in ArtCenter's galleries are currently unavailable for visits by the public.